chullman/BubbleBuddies/README.md

 4) Create accounts to get API keys for the various dependencies

     a.
 Create a Cloudinary account - https://cloudinary.com/ and note the public and private keys

     b.
-Create reCAPTCHA keys, registered under localhost or whatever domain you're running your Rails server on - https://www.google.com/recaptcha/admin
+Create and note reCAPTCHA keys, registered under localhost or whatever domain you're running your Rails server on - https://www.google.com/recaptcha/admin

     c.
 Get a API key for Google Maps

     d.
 Create a Stripe account and grab API keys for it

+    e.
+If deploying into a development environment, create a Gmail account and set it to allow "less secure apps" - https://myaccount.google.com/lesssecureapps

-4) Run `bundle exec figaro install` so API keys can be passed in as env vars
+5) Run `bundle exec figaro install` so API keys can be passed in as env vars

-5) In config/application.yml, create and populate the following vars with the relevant keys, as well as your Postgres user password:
+6) In config/application.yml, create and populate the following vars with the relevant keys, usernames and passwords from Step 4, including your Postgres user password:
   ```
   postgres_password: ""